winterleitner/kontomanager-websms-client/README.md

 # Kontomanager Websms Client .NET
-.NET Client library that wraps the WebSMS functionality provided by the kontomanager.at web management interface used by a number of mobile carriers in Austria.
+.NET Client library that wraps the WebSMS functionality provided by the kontomanager.at web management interface used by a number of mobile carriers in Austria (MVNOs in the A1 network).

 # Installation